emalgorithm/Cms-Downloader/README.md

 ##Technical details
 **CMS-Downloader** is written using the *NodeJs* web application framework *Express*.

-The structure of the important files of the project is as follows:
+The structure of the important files of the project is as follows :

 * **CMS-Downloader**
     * **logic**